-To help you find the best motorcycle lift for Harley Davidson or any other kind of bike for that matter, we’ve compiled volumes of research and testing on the top performing DIY and professional motorcycle lift tables.
-We’ve looked at capacity, stability, dimensions, ease of set up and installation and especially durability.
+To help you find the best motorcycle lift for Harley Davidson or any other kind of bike for that matter, we’ve compiled volumes of research and testing on the top-performing DIY and professional motorcycle lift tables.
+We’ve looked at capacity, stability, dimensions, ease of setup and installation, and especially durability.
 If you are a rider interested in checking out a list of incredible motorcycles and how they compare, head out to our best motorcycles guide.

 Our top pick, the Extreme Max 1000 lb motorcycle scissor lift, is easy to operate with a socket wrench and swiftly raises any bike weighing up to a thousand pounds.

 Award: Top Pick

 WHY WE LIKE IT: A great motorcycle lift for Harley and other cruiser bikes, it’s easy to use with a socket wrench and has a folded height of under 4.”

 This Extreme Max motorcycle lift is a wide jack designed to span frame rails and securely lift your bike up to 14”.
 It can also be used at a lower height as a center stand.
 It’s a manual lift that keeps things simple.
 To operate this motorcycle scissor lift, you just turn the peg with a socket wrench.
 Of note, however, it doesn’t include a handle for gaining leverage, so having a long 7/8” socket wrench or breaker bar on hand is important.
 That said, this manual lift is still a bargain considering its 1000 lb capacity.